StateMapper/StateMapper/documentation/manuals/DEVELOPERS.md

 **Graphics:**

-* The main logo was made using the [Nasalization font](../../src/assets/font/nasalization) and the [FontAwesome](http://fontawesome.io/icons/)'s "map-signs" icon.
+* The main logo was made using the [Megrim font](../../src/assets/font/megrim) and the [FontAwesome](http://fontawesome.io/icons/)'s "map-signs" icon.
 * Favicons can be generated from FontAwesome icons through [this page](https://paulferrett.com/fontawesome-favicon/) or [this one](https://gauger.io/fonticon/).